sardana-org/sardana/doc/source/sep/SEP6.md

 Its **start_action** method executes the following:

 - load dynamic configuration to the hardware by calling SetConfiguration
-- in case the software TriggerGate element is in use, add the acquisition action as a listener of the SoftwareTriggerGateController
+- in case the software synchronizer is in use, add the acquisition action as a listener of the SoftwareTriggerGateController
 - in case the position domain synchronization is in use it adds the SoftwareTriggerGateController as a listenr of the moveable's position updates
 - start the involved axes
     - for each controller implied in the generation call PreStartAll